 Fact: Vaccines go through rigorous testing before they become available.
 While there’s a chance you could have mild side effects like bruising or a day of feeling sniffly, a serious side effect is extremely rare, says Jennifer Lighter Fisher, MD, pediatric hospital epidemiologist at NYU Langone Medical Center.
 “Vaccines are tested in more children over a longer period of time than any other drug before they’re approved by the FDA,” she says.
-For instance, a recent rotavirus vaccine had a clinical trial of more than 70,000 children before released to the public.
-Anything on the market has been shown not to cause lasting damage.
-Don’t skip the human papillomavirus vaccine either—here are HPV myths you shouldn’t believe.
+Anything on the market has been shown to have benefits that should far outweigh any risks.
+(Don't skip the human papillomavirus vaccine either—here are HPV myths you shouldn't believe.)

-Myth: Some diseases are so rare that there’s no point in getting vaccinated
+Myth: Some diseases are so rare that there’s no point in vaccination

-Fact: Diseases like the measles and polio might be rare in the United States, but they still exist in other parts of the world.
+Fact: Diseases like polio and diphtheria might be rare in the United States (because of, yes, vaccination), but they still exist in other parts of the world.
 “It just takes one unimmunized traveler to bring a disease home from another country,” says Eileen Yamada, MD, public health medical officer with the California Department of Public Health Immunization Branch.
 “If immunization levels drop, the rare cases we have in America could very quickly multiply, putting our children in danger.”
+When too many people skip vaccines, it can lead to outbreaks of dangerous and once-rare infections like whooping cough and measles.
+In 2019, there were nearly 1,300 measles cases in the U.S., the largest number of cases since 1992.
+The majority of cases were in unvaccinated individuals in an outbreak in New York state, although cases were seen in 31 states.
 Plus, some people, such as cancer patients and newborns, can’t get vaccines, so getting yourself immunized protects not only you but others in your community, Dr. Fisher says.

-Myth: I shouldn’t bother getting a flu shot because the virus has so many different strains
+Myth: I shouldn’t bother getting a flu shot because there are so many different strains

 Myth: Children’s immune systems can’t handle more than one vaccine at a time

-Fact: Getting several different vaccines at the same time won’t cause any lasting health problems, and they leave the immune system weak.
+Fact: Getting several different vaccines at the same time won’t cause any lasting health problems.
 “Children are exposed to hundreds of viruses and bacteria during normal activities like eating and playing,” says Dr. Yamada.
 “Getting vaccines is no extra burden on the immune system, even for babies.”
-Recent studies even suggest that the immune system might actually get stronger with a combination of vaccines than getting one at a time, likely because they call for different arms of the immune system that then work together Dr. Fisher says.
+Some studies even suggest that the immune system might actually get stronger with a combination of vaccines than getting one at a time, likely because they call for different arms of the immune system that then work together, Dr. Fisher says.